 HypoKPP is caused by a mistake in the genetic 'blueprint' which was determined at the moment of conception.
 At present there is no cure.
 A person who has HypoKPP will have the disorder all their life, but there is treatment available.

 The carbonic anhydrase inhibitor 'Diamox' (acetazolomide) is often prescribed for HypoKPP patients.
 This medication helps keep the potassium from getting out of balance in the first place, by affecting the mechanism that moves potassium from the blood into the cell.
-A similar drug called Methazolamide is more potent, and often works on patients who have been on Diamox many years and have become resistant to its effects.
+Other carbonic anhydrase inhibitors called dichlorphenamide and methazolamide are more potent, and often work on patients who have been on Diamox many years and have become resistant to its effects.
 About 25% of patients do not respond to Diamox and must be put on other drugs.
 Patients who take carbonic anhydrase inhibitors must be alert to potentially dangerous drug interactions as they slow the excretion of other drugs from the system.
-Avoid large doses of aspirin when taking Diamox or Methazolamide.
+Avoid large doses of aspirin when taking carbonic anhydrase inhibitors.

 Diuretics which cause the kidneys to 'spare' (or conserve) potassium are also used to treat HypoKPP.
 Dyrenium and Aldactone (spironolactone) are in this family.
 Dyrenium is particularly useful as it causes the patient to excrete sodium as well as retain potassium.
 Dyrenium sometimes comes mixed with an agent which makes patients excrete potassium, so it's important to make certain the medication the HypoKPP patient is receiving contains no potassium-wasting diuretic.
 Patients who are taking diuretics which cause the kidneys to conserve potassium should consult with their doctors before taking potassium supplements.